Albany Law School: Notable alumni

+Admissions

+For the class entering in the fall of 2024, 47.62% of 1,892 applicants received offers of admission, with 24.53% of those accepted enrolling.
+The 50th Percentile LSAT score of enrollees was 156, and the 50th Percentile undergraduate GPA was 3.47.
+4 transfer students enrolled.
+There was an attrition rate of 0%, meaning no students discontinued their education at Albany Law due to poor academic standing.

 Academics

 Albany Law School offers courses and concentrations for the following degree programs: J.D., LL.M., and M.S.
-It offers joint degrees with the College of Saint Rose, Union Graduate College, The Sage Colleges, University at Albany, Rensselaer Polytechnic Institute, Alden March Bioethics Institute at Albany Medical College, and Mount Sinai School of Medicine.
-Albany Law School also has an affiliation agreement with University at Albany that includes shared programs and access for students and faculty to learn from one another.
+It offers joint degrees with theUniversity at Albany, Russell Sage College, Rensselaer Polytechnic Institute, Alden March Bioethics Institute at Albany Medical College, Mount Sinai School of Medicine, as well as other institutions.
+Albany Law School has an affiliation agreement with University at Albany that includes shared programs and access for students and faculty to learn from one another.